- Phone: (031) 849 5566

 PMK 37/2025: Marketplace Officially Appointed as Withholder Article 22

 The government has issued PMK37/2025, which appoints marketplaces as the parties responsible for collecting Article 22 Income Tax on the sale of goods by domestic sellers.
 In PMK 37/2025, marketplaces are referred to as Electronic Trading System (PMSE) operators.
 This policy, effective from June 14, 2025, is an important step to ensure tax compliance in the e-commerce sector.
+As a complement, PER-15/PJ/2025 was issued to further regulate the criteria for appointing marketplaces as tax collectors, including official thresholds for transaction value and web traffic.

 What is Marketplace Article 22 Income Tax?